 Benzodiazepines (BZDs or “benzos”) have plenty of legitimate medical uses, but they can also be deeply addictive.
 While the drugs are effective in treating anxiety and other conditions, they also create a hypnotic sedative effect that many people seek out time and time again.
 When this drug-seeking behavior becomes compulsive and starts interfering with someone’s everyday life, it is referred to as addiction or substance use disorder.

 We can help you get better.
-All you have to do is call us at F:P:Sub:Phone} today.
+All you have to do is call us at (727) 888-6623 today to learn more about our Florida benzodiazepine rehab program.

 How Do Benzos Work?

-Typically referred to as benzos or by their brand names (Valium, Xanax, etc.), benzodiazepines are a class of psychoactive drugs made from the chemicals benzene and diazepine.
-Benzos work by enhancing the effects of the GABA-A neurotransmitter in your brain, thus producing a sedative effect.
+Benzodiazepines are a class of psychoactive drugs made from the chemicals benzene and diazepine.
+Benzos work by enhancing the effects of the GABA-A neurotransmitter in your brain, thus producing a sedative, hypnotic effect that calms the nervous system.
+This effect reduces activity in areas of the brain responsible for rational thought, memory, and emotions — but also the areas that control essential functions like breathing.

 This effect can be helpful in treating conditions like anxiety, insomnia, muscle spasms, and even seizures, but when people seek this feeling outside of their treatment, drug abuse and addiction can occur.